reserve-protocol/protocol/docs/system-design.md

 The remained solidity files in our repository are either:

-- `Facade.sol`, which is a practically stateless Facade for our system, for the convenience of external interactions and app development
+- `Facade.sol`, which is a stateless generic interface that can be used with any RToken.
+This enables convenient external interactions and app development.
+There can be multiple facades.
 - `Deployer.sol`, which deploys the clones of implementation contracts as needed to initialize a new RToken
 - `Fixed.sol`, which provides fixed-point fractional arithmetic operations
 - Mixins for the implementations of the other contracts in the system